 AWS bills are directly tied to usage, so it’s essential for organizations to manage how they use the cloud in order to optimize costs.
 Wasteful spending in AWS is often a result of mismanaged cloud resources (idle or unused) and a lack of proactive planning.

-Where to start with AWS cost optimization
+AWS cost optimization best practices

 These five foundational principles apply to almost all environments, regardless of your workload’s size.
 When getting started with cost optimization, consider the following strategies.